Controlling Canard Cycles: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this paper we have presented a methodology that combines the blow-up method with Lyapunov-based control techniques to design a controller that stabilizes canard cycles.
-The main idea is that in the blow-up space one can use a first integral to regulate the canard cycle that the orbits are to follow.
+In this paper we have presented a methodology combining the blow-up method with Lyapunov-based control techniques to design a controller that stabilizes canard cycles.
+The main idea is to use a first integral in the blow-up space to regulate the canard cycle that the orbits are to follow.
 Later on, we have extended the previously developed method to control canard cycles in the van der Pol oscillator.
 Roughly speaking this procedure follows two steps: first one needs a controller that stabilizes a folded maximal canard within a small neighborhood of the canard point.
 Next, one needs to stabilize the unstable branch of the open-loop slow manifold and to tune the position of the closed-loop orbits with respect to it.
 This is essential to determine whether the closed-loop canard has a head or not.
 Finally one combines such controllers by means of a partition of unity.
-We have further showed that the proposed controller can be used to produce stable MMOs.
+We have further shown that the proposed controller can be used to produce stable MMOs.

 Several new questions and possible extensions arise from our work, and we would like to finish this paper by briefly mentioning a couple of ideas.
 First of all, it becomes interesting to adapt the controllers designed here to neuron models such as the FitzHugh-Nagumo, Morris-Lecar, or Hodgkin-Huxley models.
 Another relevant extension is to develop optimal controllers to control canards.
 Although from a theoretical point of view one would be interested in arbitrary cost functionals, some particular choices might be more suitable for applications.
 For instance, one may one want to design minimal energy controllers.
 It is also not completely clear whether the strategy of combining the blow-up method and control techniques still applies as the optimal controllers may be time-dependent.
 Finally, the notion of controlling MMOs definitely requires further investigation, as here we have just given a simple sample of the possibilities.
-Thus, for example, extending the ideas of this paper to $3$-dimensional fast-slow systems with a folded critical manifold is a direction to be pursued in the future.
+Thus, for example, extending the ideas of this paper to higher-dimensional fast-slow systems with non-hyperbolic points is a direction to be pursued in the future.

+\textbf{Acknowledgments:} The authors thank the anonymous reviewer for the comments that helped to improve this manuscript.
+HJK gratefully acknowledges support by a fellowship of the Alexander-von-Humboldt Foundation.
+CK acknowledges partial support by the DFG via the SFB/TR109 Discretization in Geometry and Dynamics and support by a Lichtenberg Professorship of the VolkswagenFoundation.